Marak/session.js/README.md

       // let's create a basic http server! http.createServer(function (request, response) {

-        // before we process any part of the request, let's give it a session! session(request, response, function(request, response){
+        // before we process any part of the request, let's give use the session middle-ware! session(request, response, function(request, response){

+          // now we can access request.session

           // after the session middleware has executed, let's finish processing the request response.writeHead(200, {'Content-Type': 'text/plain'});